mailsvb/hpt-js/README.md

 # hpt-js
-nodejs based implementation of HPT for controlling and tesing OpenScape DeskPhone CP devices
+nodejs based implementation of HPT for remote controlling an OpenScape DeskPhone CP device

 ## Getting started
 Get your copy of the library from [here](https://github.com/mailsvb/hpt-js/releases/latest) or clone the repository.